 Navigating the notoriously difficult southern Maine section of the Appalachian Trail proved to be a slow but steady challenge this week.
 Wet, rocky and rooty footing coupled with soggy misty days made for more tedious terrain to travel.

 Dryness adds to the overall comfort we feel when starting a morning (or anytime for that matter).
-Climbing into damp, cold sweat-soured clothing first thing is not a pleasant task and something I have yet gotten used to.
+Climbing into damp, cold sweat-soured clothing first thing is not a pleasant task and something I have not yet gotten used to.
 Knowing that your day will be spent hiking in wet shoes can suck the motivation out of you quickly but the trail beckons and I am here to answer the call.

-Well fed, cleaned up and laundered I restarted my hike that evening at 5:30 heading up to Speck Pond campsite.
-Driving to the trailhead from town and noticing the dashboard thermometer reading of 83 degrees I quickly dreaded the thought of a late evening hike up a 4000 footer.
-Taking my time I gingerly climbed the 4.6 miles.
-As I rose in elevation the sun dropped behind the mountain while a cooling breeze eased my concerns and dried my sweat covered brow.
-Reaching the summit as the sunset I was rewarded with beautiful sky colors and strolled into the campsite after dark guided by the light of my headlamp.
+Well fed, cleaned up and laundered, I restarted my hike that evening at 5:30 heading up to Speck Pond campsite.
+Driving to the trailhead from town and noticing the dashboard thermometer reading of 83 degrees, I quickly dreaded the thought of a late evening hike up a 4000 footer.
+Taking my time, I gingerly climbed the 4.6 miles.
+As I rose in elevation, the sun dropped behind the mountain while a cooling breeze eased my concerns and dried my sweat covered brow.
+Reaching the summit as the sunset, I was rewarded with beautiful sky colors and strolled into the campsite after dark, guided by the light of my headlamp.

-Although the air was hot and humid that day the shape and position of the notch in relation to the sun means that the water running underneath your feet remains ice cold all year.
+Although the air was hot and humid that day, the shape and position of the notch in relation to the sun means that the water running underneath your feet remains ice cold all year.
 Fog was actually rising from the rocky ground and blasts of cold air made for a refreshing reprieve from the normal summer heat.
 The sensation felt like driving with the AC on but with the windows down on a hot day.

-Camping at Carlo Col that night I rested easy knowing that I was a half mile from the New Hampshire border.
+Camping at Carlo Col that night, I rested easy knowing that I was a half mile from the New Hampshire border.
 The Southern Maine section lived up to its reputation as a tough part of the trail leaving many more miles to still explore.